thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

   * the plugin stores the supported config-types of each child-device in a separate config-file
   * the config-list files of each child-device is also managed by Configuration Management feature from C8Y
 * Consuming/Providing files from/to thin-edge via network
-  * any configuration file exchange to/from the external child device is handled by an HTTP based filetransfer service provided by thin-edge
+  * any configuration file exchange to/from the external child device is handled by an HTTP based file transfer service provided by thin-edge

 ## Managing Supported Configuration List of child devices